Calhoun homers twice in Arizona’s 6-3 win over Houston

 Calhoun connected on Greinke’s fastball in the fourth inning for an upper-deck shot to right.
 The three-run homer put Arizona ahead 3-2.

 His second drive narrowly sneaked by the glove of leaping right fielder Josh Reddick.
 The solo shot off Blake Taylor in the eight made it 6-3.
-Calhoun has 14 homers following his second multihomer effort of the season.
+Calhoun has 14 homers following his second multihomer effort this week.

+“I’m feeling really good,” Calhoun said.
+“I can’t really explain it.
+Just the waves of baseball, man.
+I’m on a high right now, and it’s been a lot of fun playing.”

 Greinke matched his season high with nine strikeouts and pitched three-run ball over five innings.
 It was his first start against Arizona after being traded to Houston at the deadline last season.